Bank Of America: Buy It Now Before This Ship Sails (NYSE:BAC)

 With a dividend strength score of 93 and a stock strength of 77, Bank of America is a good choice for dividend investors, provided that they can purchase the stock when it yields 2.5% or more.
 Above 3%, it was a bargain, but who knows when such an opportunity might come again?

-If you were unable to load up during the past months, now might be the last change you get before this ship sails.
+If you were unable to load up during the past months, now might be the last chance you get before this ship sails.

 Liked this article and want more such dividend analysis?
 Then click on the orange "follow" button at the top of this page so that we can let you know when we next publish an article on Seeking Alpha